polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/executor.md

 ### Execution Strategy

+Before runtime execution begins, the Substrate client passes to the executor an execution strategy.
 Substrate allows you to configure an execution strategy during different parts of the blockchain execution process.
 The strategies are:

 - `Native`: Execute with native build (if available, WebAssembly otherwise).
 - `Wasm`: Only execute with the WebAssembly build.